 Selling On eBay Using Amazon FBA

-It is a no-brainer to cross-list sell on eBay using Amazon FBA.
+It is a no-brainer to sell on eBay using Amazon FBA.
 It gives you an extra sales channel that doesn’t take any of your sales away from Amazon and requires very little work to manage.
 Personally, I don’t do any marketing for eBay and just let sales roll in organically.

 It starts off by showing you your current inventory on Amazon.